duff2013/ulptool/README.md

             Typically (Linux) ->?
 4. In the 'arduino_ulp' release you downloaded and unpacked, copy the folder 'ulp' to **.../esp32/hardware/esp32/1.0.0/tools/sdk/include/** replacing the existing folder named 'ulp', "1.0.0" is the version number of the core you installed, change version number accordingly.

 5. In the 'arduino_ulp' repository folder you downloaded and unpacked, copy the file 'platform.txt' to **.../esp32/hardware/esp32/1.0.0/** replacing the one you have.
 If you want, just remain the old "platform.txt" so you can revert back.
-Remeber "1.0.0" has to match your version.
+Remember "1.0.0" has to match your version.

 6. In the 'arduino_ulp' release you downloaded, copy the 'ulp_example' folder to where Arduino saves your sketches.